 Liquidity is the ability of a company to generate funds to support its current and future operations, satisfy its obligations, and otherwise operate on an ongoing basis.
-At December 31, 2017, we had a cash balance of \$233,326 and negative working capital is approximately \$122,634 at December 31, 2017.
+At December 31, 2018, we had a cash balance of \$142,888 and negative working capital is approximately \$341,130 at December 31, 2018.

-Our current assets at December 31, 2017 increased to \$278,791, or 34.8%, to \$1,080,898 from \$802,107, from December 31, 2016.
-The increase included cash, accounts receivable, unbilled revenue and other current assets, relating to an increase in revenue, offset by a decrease in prepaid expenses and inventory.
-Prepaid expenses primarily represent services to consultants, which are amortized over the length of the contract and have been fully amortized.
+Our current assets at December 31, 2018 decreased 33.8% to \$715,157, from \$1,080,898, for December 31, 2017.
+The decrease included cash, accounts receivable, inventory, unbilled revenue, prepaid expenses and other current assets.
+Prepaid expenses primarily represent services to consultants, which are amortized over the length of the contract and have been fully amortized during the year ended December 31, 2017.